gusgarciacruz/InformalHousingLabor/README.md

 In this repository you will find the codes and dataset to replicate the main findings of the paper.

 ### Codes
-The "Codes" folder contains information about the codes in the R language:
+The Codes folder contains information about the codes in the R language:

 - [Descriptive Statistics](https://gusgarciacruz.github.io/InformalHousingLabor/Descriptive_Statistics.R): code for the descriptive statistics
 - [Estimates](https://gusgarciacruz.github.io/InformalHousingLabor/Estimates.R): code for the econometrics models